-If you're using both the Salesforce and Eloqua integrations together within Qualified you might have questions about how they work together.
+If you're using our Salesforce and Eloqua integrations, you might have questions about how they work together.
 One thing to note is that we'll first look at Eloqua and sync your visitor fields using the information in Eloqua.
-This will allow Qualified to look for an email address in Eloqua which might help us also identify who that person is in Salesforce (an existing Lead or Contact).
+This allows Qualified to look for an email address in Eloqua which, in turn, might help us also identify who that person is within Salesforce (an existing lead or contact).

-Once we've synced the information from Eloqua, Qualified can then push that visitor information into Salesforce.
+Once we've synced the information from Eloqua, Qualified can push that visitor's information into Salesforce.

 How this works is:

 - When someone lands on the website, we try to identify who the person is and gather info about the person and the company they work for by reading the Eloqua cookie.

 - Qualified will then pull information in (in real-time) from all of the apps you've connected (including Eloqua, Salesforce, Clearbit, and 6sense) into your visitor fields.

 - If any information is conflicting, you determine the rank order of what system should take precedence using prefills in your visitor field area as shown below.
 (This is typically Salesforce > Eloqua.)
 When syncing back into Salesforce, we'll always use Salesforce as your source of truth.